19 Stunning Lagoon Swimming Pool Designs

 Lagoon-style swimming pools are famous for creatively recreating the feel of a backyard oasis.
-The tropical aesthetic of these swimming pools makes them enduringly popular to plenty of designers and homeowners.
-There are two defining features of lagoon swimming pools – their freeform shapes and water features.
+Their tropical aesthetic makes them enduringly popular with designers and homeowners.
+Lagoon swimming pools have two defining features: their freeform shapes and water features.

 The freeform shapes attempt to create a more organic feel to the design, adding curvilinear swoops and gentle curves.
 At times, they have inset islands to accommodate palm trees or other landscape elements.
 The design features that are quintessential to lagoon-style pools include waterfalls, rock sides, black bottoms, and whatever else adds to the experience of making the area feel tropical and organic.